Parents Q & A

 Experienced SEN teachers, Speech and Language Therapists, Occupational Therapists (including SI trained), qualified Residential Care Staff, registered nurse who is able to access other services including a local GP and CAMHS, Learning Mentors.
 There are links with local colleges, other schools and Pathways Advisors.
 We are appointing a Careers and Education Guidance professional to work with individuals and groups of pupils and students across the key stages to ensure appropriate options, college placements and work experience prepares all pupils and students’ life and the world of work beyond St Dominic’s.

 Staff Training and Continuous Professional Development

-There is an on-going programme of In Service training for all staff, including safeguarding, CPI, medication training.
+There is an on-going programme of In Service training for all staff, including safeguarding, MAPA, medication training.
 The school delivers training on autism and the effects of complex learning difficulties on learning and achievement and how to remove these barriers.
 The whole school approach to teaching pupils and students with ASD has been endorsed by the NAS through the Autism Accreditation Award.
 External links to training include attending conferences and training programmes, such as ICAN, NAPLIC, LiLaC, NAS and NASS.